 To view the run configuration jobs while creating a configuration job, navigate to Network > Configuration Jobs, and click Create Job.
 In the Create Job page.
 On the Specify Variable Values tab, select the Common Variable Values for all Instances option to view the uploaded files.
 To edit the input files, download the input file and then edit and upload the files (keeping the same file name).

 To view the already run configuration jobs while editing a configuration job, navigate to Network > Configuration Jobs, select the Job Name and click Edit.
 In the Configure Job page, on the Specify Variable Values tab, select the Common Variable Values for all Instances option to view the uploaded files.
 To edit the input files, download the input file and then edit and upload the files (keeping the same file name).

 On the Job Preview tab, you can evaluate and verify the commands to be run on each instance or instance group.

-In the Execute tab, you can choose to run your job now or schedule it to be run later.
-You can also choose what action Citrix ADM must take if the command fails and if you’d like to send an email notification regarding the success or failure of the job along with other details.
+In the Execute tab, you can choose to run your job now or schedule it to be run at a later time.
+You can also choose what action Citrix ADM must take if the command fails and if you’d like to send an Email notification regarding the success or failure of the job along with other details.

-After configuring your jobs and running it, you can see the job details by navigating to Infrastructure > Configuration > Configuration Jobs and select the job you configured.
+After configuring your jobs and running it, you can see the job details by navigating to Infrastructure > Configuration Jobs and select the job you just configured.
 Click Details and then, click Variable Details to see the list of variables added to your job.